-DON’T FORGET TO COMPLETE THE READING CHALLENGE EVERY WEEK – WE WERE DELIGHTED WITH OUR RESULTS THIS WEEK!
+DON’T FORGET TO COMPLETE THE READING CHALLENGE EVERY WEEK – WE WERE DELIGHTED WITH OUR RESULTS LAST WEEK!

 LET’S SEE IF WE CAN TOP THE LEADER BOARD NEXT WEEK!

-WELL DONE YEAR TWO – WHAT A GREAT START TO OUR THE SCHOOL YEAR – KEEP UP THE GOOD WORK – YOU ARE AMAZING!
+WELL DONE YEAR TWO – – KEEP UP THE GOOD WORK – YOU ARE AMAZING!

 Year 2 Spellings